AmanSilawat/Course--MySQL-Database-Tutorial/README.md

 <br />

-### Retrieve data from a column to a specific length
+### Retrieve data from a column to a specific length with starting point

 Out of the two numbers given after the limit keyword, the first number is the starting point and second number is how many rows are retrieves.